bigjosh/trumpwap/README.md

-# plantWAP
+# TrumpMeWAP
-Transparently injects nature into your browsing experience
+Transparently injects (even) more Trump into your online experience

 ## Examples